• Skip to main content

 Instructions

 • Make a paste of onion, green chili and ginger garlic paste with very little water.
-Use little else it can mess up with spills around. keep this aside.
+You will make a coarse paste with minimum water. keep this aside.

-• Add flours, turmeric, ajwain, salt, red chili powder and soda to a large mixing bowl.
+• Add flour, turmeric, ajwain, salt, red chili powder and soda to a large mixing bowl.

-• Peel raw banana and slice.
-Add them to water.
+• Peel raw banana and slice them thin.
+Add them to a bowl of water.

-• Heat a deep pan with enough oil for frying
+• On a medium flame, heat a deep pan with enough oil for frying.

 • Drain the sliced banana and add them to a colander.
 There must be no water left dripping.